 6, Put threaded rod through bobbin center and insert center wheel from both sides.
 Put M8 washer from both sides.

 7, Slide the bobbin with threaded rod into the holder and fasten with M8 nuts from both sides to keep it in the position.

 8, Lead the filament through the slit to extruder.

 Give a Shout Out

 Filament bobbin holder by thorgal is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure thorgal would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure thorgal would love to see what you've printed.
+Please document your print and share a Make with the community.